Who are we? | Tisu vanaani?

 If it does not look like the above, pane problem :-)

-In 2010 we did a documentary series called Kunakirwa Diaries which featured some of the biggest names in the Zimbabwean music industry such as Cindy Munyavi, Trevor Dongo, Xtra Large, Sanii Makhalima, TK Paradza, to name a few.
+In 2010 and 2011 we did a documentary series called Kunakirwa Diaries which featured some of the biggest names in the Zimbabwean music industry such as Cindy Munyavi, Trevor Dongo, Xtra Large, Sanii Makhalima, TK Paradza, to name a few.

 It's not hard to tell, Zimbabwean entertainment is where our passion lies.